Alana-0/EngAppMobile/README.md

 # Pacman Game

-_This is a implementation of the clasical Pacman arcade game for android.
-Although it is a personal version, all the main mechanics are the same than the original version._
+_This project is an Android implementation of the classic Pac-Man arcade game.
+While this version includes some personal touches, the core mechanics remain faithful to the original game._

 ## About the game
-The game contains ten different levels, all of them with its own map.
-All the maps are full with pellets and four energizers (from level one to eight) wichs ones pacman should eat.
+The game contains ten different levels, all of them with its own map.The maps are filled with pellets and four energizers (from levels one to eight), which Pac-Man must eat to progress.
 Pacman has three lives, if it loses all of them, the game is lost.
-In five of the ten levels, the red ghost will increase his speed and the only way for pacman to match that speed is eating the five bells that will appear in some levels.
+In five of the ten levels, the red ghost will increase its speed, and the only way for Pac-Man to match that speed is by eating the five bells that will appear in specific levels.

 ## About the implementation of the game 📋
-When i propouse myself to develop this game for android, i tried to make it simple avoiding some libraries like Open GL or SDL.
-At the end i decided to use some of the native tools that kotlin provides.
-In conclusion the game was developed using coroutines and flows in order to control the state of the game and the Canvas class for the ui.
+When I set out to develop this game for Android, I aimed to keep it simple, avoiding external libraries like OpenGL or SDL.
+Instead, I chose to use Kotlin's native tools.
+The game was developed using coroutines and flows to manage game state, and the Canvas class for rendering the UI.
-There is one activity wich contains six buttons: up,right,left,down,start and stop.
+The game features one main activity with six buttons for controlling Pac-Man: up, right, left, down, start, and stop.

 #### Here some screenshots of the app (the ten levels)